berchev/hello_bash/README.md

 ## Files ###
 - `hello.sh` This is our simple app code.
-- `test.ps1` The script that test our code whether works propperly
+- `test.ps1` The script that test our code whether works properly
 - `.travis.yml` The configuration file of continuous integration tool